 - Lime: You will use the juice of 1 lime for this recipe.
 So about 2 tablespoons.

 - Powdered Sugar: I like using powdered sugar in this recipe because it dissolves so quickly.
-I recommend using 6 tbsp but you can adjust this amount based on personal preference.
+I recommend using 6 tablespoon but you can adjust this amount based on personal preference.

 - Mint leaves: I typically throw in a handful of mint, usually 4-5 leaves.
 Feel free to add more or less according to personal preference.
 You can also substitute with other herbs such as dill or parsley.